-Drivers in California may be issued a traffic ticket if a law enforcement officer believes they broke the law.
-These tickets come with information about the fine you may have to pay.
-Tickets generally also include a day that you must go to court to resolve the ticket if you do not simply pay the fine.
+As a California driver, you may be issued a traffic ticket if a law enforcement officer believes you broke the law.
+Traffic citations usually include information about the fine you may have to pay and a date that you must go to court if you do not pay the fine.

 A Bench Warrant Could be Issued for You